 There are many devices on the market that have Netflix apps available, which include Apple TV, Roku's many boxes, Nvidia Shield Android TV, Amazon Fire TV and Nexus Player.

-You can also watch Netflix content on a Virgin Media TiVo box and a YouView TV set-top-box.
+You can also watch Netflix content on a Virgin Media TiVo box, Virgin TV V6 box and a YouView TV set-top-box.